Welcome to Year 9 – ‘Have Courage and Be Kind’

-This year has seen unprecedented disruption to our lives – and to the way students have accessed their education, with schools being closed for a long period of time.
+The past year has seen unprecedented disruption to our lives – and to the way students have accessed their education, with schools being closed for a period of time.
 Our message to the students starting year 9 is simple: despite the disruption to your year 8 studies, we still expect you to make excellent progress, we still expect your very best, we will work with you to make sure that you make outstanding progress towards your GCSE.

 Students must actively take ownership of their studies, producing their best work at all times.
 We will also ask parents to support the school and their child by:

 - Making sure that your child maintains outstanding attendance and punctuality

 - Checking your child’s homework diary every day

 - Checking your child’s exercise book to make sure that they have completed their classwork and homework